- Created on the 29 June, 2017.

 Highly purified human beta-2-glycoprotein I, cardiolipin, phosphatidyl inositol, phosphatidyl serine and phosphatidic acid are bound to individual rows of the microwell plate.

-The minimum detection sensitivity level of human beta-2-glycoprotein I and phospholipids IgG/IgM autoantibodies using this human thrombosis ELISA kit was 1.0 U/ml.
-The dynamic assay range for this kit is 6.3 – 100.0 U/ml.
+The minimum detection sensitivity level of beta-2-glycoprotein I and phospholipids IgG/IgM autoantibodies (thrombosis-profile) using current human thrombosis profile ELISA kit was 1.0 U/ml.
+The dynamic range for this assay is 6.3 – 100.0 U/ml.